priyanshuanandd/AI-Based-Regulatory-Change-Detection/README.md

-# 📄 AI-Based Regulatory Change Detection
+# AI-Based Regulatory Change Detection

 An AI-powered solution designed to automate regulatory document change analysis and impact assessment for Quality Assurance and Regulatory Affairs teams.

-## 🎯 Problem Statement
+## Problem Statement

 ### The Challenge
-Currently, Quality Assurance and Regulatory Affairs teams must manually compare new document versions with older ones, line by line.
-This process is:
-- **Time-consuming**: Hours of manual review for each document update
-- **Tedious**: Repetitive line-by-line comparison work
+Manual document comparison is slow, tedious, error-prone, and risky.
+This tool:
+- Detects changes between document versions
+- Assesses their impact using AI
-- **Error-prone**: Human oversight can miss critical changes
+- Categorizes and summarizes changes
-- **High-risk**: Missing a single change can lead to non-compliance, audit findings, and significant business risk

-After identifying changes, teams must then assess how those changes impact their internal procedures (SOPs), requiring further manual analysis.
+- Streamlines compliance review

 ### The Solution
 This AI-powered tool automates the initial steps of regulatory document comparison by: